-- provide predictability and certainty to stakeholders in how infrastructure for growth, including major transformational infrastructure, is to be funded and to provide transparency of what is to be funded and what has been delivered. - provide for those involved in development to make fair payments to the council to reflect the expected demand their developments will have on council infrastructure and the expected benefits residents and businesses occupying these developments will derive from council infrastructure. - set contribution charges at levels that help achieve the scale, type, quality and location of development that the Auckland Plan 2050 vision aspires to. - to support the principles set out in the preamble to Te Ture Whenua Māori Act 1993. - 1.
-The contribution charges are derived by dividing the capital expenditure for growth in the Recovery Budget (10-year Budget 2021-2031) and capital expenditure identified in the policy that the council intends to incur beyond 2031, by the estimated number of new residential and non-residential developments. - 2.
-Auckland is expecting 145,800 new residential dwellings and 4.9 million square metres of non-residential floor space over the next ten years and will grow to a population of 2.4 million by 2050.. - 3.
-Council's capital planning anticipates a mixture of both public and private infrastructure development.
-Development contributions only recover the growth portion of capital expenditure projects incurred by council for public infrastructure. - 4.
+- provide predictability and certainty to stakeholders in how infrastructure for growth, including major transformational infrastructure, is to be funded and to provide transparency of what is to be funded and what has been delivered - provide for those involved in development to make fair payments to the council to reflect the expected demand their developments will have on council infrastructure and the expected benefits residents and businesses occupying these developments will derive from council infrastructure - set contribution charges at levels that help achieve the scale, type, quality and location of development that the Auckland Plan vision aspires to. - 1.
+The contribution charges are derived by dividing the capital expenditure for growth in the 10-year Budget (LTP) 2018-2028 by the estimated number of new residential and non-residential developments. - 2.
+Auckland is expecting 120,000 new residential dwellings and 5.1 million square metres of non-residential floor space over the next 10 years. - Council's capital planning anticipates a mixture of both public and private infrastructure development.
+Development contributions only recover the growth portion of capital expenditure projects incurred by Council for public infrastructure. - 4.
 Private infrastructure works required as a condition of consent are not included in the setting of the development contributions price and will be dealt with by the developer of the land. - 5.
 Capital expenditure projects funded by contributions are set out in schedule 4 and schedule 8. - 6.
 The contribution charges are dependent on which funding area development is occurring in, as well as the type and size of development being carried out. - 7.
-The Contributions Policy, in line with the Auckland Plan 2050, promotes particular types of development because of the lower marginal cost of infrastructure provision through a more compact future Auckland.
+The Contributions Policy, in line with the Auckland Plan, promotes particular types of development because of the lower marginal cost of infrastructure provision through a more compact future Auckland.
 This policy uses a range of demand factors to reflect the lower demand expected from these forms of development. - 8.
-Typically charges differ dependent on the size of a development and are set to reflect its average capacity to house occupants or level of business activity.
+Charges differ dependent on the size of a development and are set to reflect its typical capacity to house occupants or level of business activity.
 Developments with larger capacity or more activity will place higher demand on new growth infrastructure. - 9.
 The contribution charges are set out clearly and unambiguously in the policy, assisting those undertaking development to assess the financial viability of their projects early in the process.
 An online estimation tool is available for all to use at www.aucklandcouncil.govt.nz. - 10.
 Payment timing varies depending on the type of consent and is described in Attachment A of this policy. - 11.
 There are no charges for water supply and wastewater infrastructure under this policy.
-The cost of this infrastructure is charged directly by Watercare Services Limited or Veolia Water to their customers. - 12.
+The cost of this infrastructure is charged directly by Watercare Services Limited or Veolia Water. - 12.
 The Contributions Policy has been developed in accordance with the purpose and principles in Section 197AA and 197AB of the Local Government Act 2002 (LGA 2002).